altoiddealer/ad_discordbot/README.md

 <details>
   <summary>click to expand</summary>

+   **08/02/2024:** New Behavior - Streaming Responses!

+   - Base Behavior / Character Behavior now have option to stream responses!

+   - You no longer have to wait for the entire message to generate!

+   - Actually works with all the other crazy features!

+  ---

    **07/24/2024:** New [Behaviors](https://github.com/altoiddealer/ad_discordbot/wiki/behaviors) to bring your characters to life!

    Some new settings appeared recently... which were slightly buggy.
 Today, I announce that they are working very well!